ITTranlationClub/ModernSystemDesignInterview/docs/en/07-Domain Name System/02-How the Domain Name System Works.md

 ### The `nslookup` output

 - The `Non-authoritative answer`, as the name suggests, is the answer provided by a server that is not the authoritative server of Google.
 It isn’t in the list of authoritative nameservers that Google maintains.
 So, where does the answer come from?
 The answer is provided by second, third, and fourth-hand name servers configured to reply to our DNS query—for example, our university or office DNS resolver, our ISP nameserver, our ISP’s ISP nameserver, and so on.
 In short, it can be considered as a cached version of Google’s authoritative nameservers response.
 If we try multiple domain names, we’ll realize that we receive a cached response most of the time.
 - If we run the same command multiple times, we’ll receive the same IP addresses list but in a different order each time.
-The reason for that is DNS is indirectly performing [load balancing](https://www.educative.io/collection/page/10370001/4941429335392256/4521972679049216).
+The reason for that is DNS is indirectly performing `load balancing`.
 It’s an important term that we’ll gain familiarity with in the coming lessons.

 ### The `dig` output